English name: Stump-toed Gecko (aka “Four-clawed Gecko”)

 Spiny-tailed House Gecko has spines on its tail and lacks the light dots behind the eye.

 Habitat: Naturally found in forests, but has adapted well to human encroachment and can be found in parks, empty lots, and around houses.
-Can be found in hollow trees and under boards and other cover during the day, and is active on trees and walls at night.
+Seen in hollow trees and under boards and other cover during the day, and is active on trees and walls at night.

-Contribution to the ecosystem: Helps control insect populations.
-Has also been known to eat fruit juice and nectar.
-Provides food for snakes and Tokay Geckos.
+Place in the ecosystem: Eats primarily insects, but has been known to eat fruit juice and nectar.
+Eaten by snakes and Tokay Geckos.

-Danger to humans: Poses no danger to humans at all.
+Danger to humans: Poses no danger to humans.

 Conservation status and threats: Is common and widespread.
 No known conservation threats.